mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Due to their method of propagation, the species’ origin is unknown.
-Upon encountering a solid object, an adult scuttlefish sprays out a cloud of 2Dx10 gelatinous polyps, each about 50 centimetres wide, which attach themselves like barnacles to any available surface.
+Upon encountering a solid object, an adult scuttlefish sprays out a cloud of 2Dx10 gelatinous polyps, each about 50 centimeters wide, which attach themselves like barnacles to any available surface.
 There they remain, even under the hostile conditions of space, until awakened by the presence of a hydrogen-rich atmosphere, wherein they inflate